Principal Investigator:

 Postdocs:

-Alex McVey, currently a co-founder and managing director with OGI Bio Edinburgh
+Alex McVey, currently a co-founder and managing director with Ogi Biotech Edinburgh

-Faris Sinjab, currently a scientist with Cambridge Consultants Cambridge
+Faris Sinjab, currently a staff engineer with Analog Devices Cambridge

 Wei-Chang Lo, currently a postdoc in Keng-hui Lin's lab at Academia Sinica